oduwa/RWAndroidTryout/Part1_edited.markdown

 You can [download the finished version of the project here](http://finished.project.link).

 There are still some other cool things you can do with Android Wear watch faces.
 Google outlines some of these things in their [developer website here](https://developer.android.com/training/wearables/watch-faces/index.html).
-As a fun challenge, see if you can extend your watch face so that it makes a funny sound whenever you tap on it.
+As a challenge, see if you can extend your watch face so that it makes a funny sound whenever you tap on it.
 You can use the information on the Google developer page mentioned earlier.

 Also, if you've acquired a taste for Android wearables that will not be "worn down"(see what I did there :]), you can have a look at our [Google Glass tutorial](http://www.raywenderlich.com/92840/google-glass-app-tutorial).